Star Wars: X-Wing Alliance: Reception

-The game received favourable reviews according to the review aggregation website GameRankings.
+The game received favorable reviews according to the review aggregation website GameRankings.

 Tal Blevins of IGN praised the ability to hyperjump from area to area and the space battles for being much larger than the game's predecessors, with up to 96 ships in space.
 He also praised the game's graphics and called the game "the best-looking Star Wars title from Totally Games", but criticized its software mode when 3D hardware mode is set off.
 Blevins felt that the game's improved details added cinematic elements that make players feel as if they are Rebels fighting in a never-to-be-released movie.

 The game's sales reached 143,371 copies in the U.S. during 1999.

-The game was a finalist for the Academy of Interactive Arts & Sciences' 1999 "Simulation Game of the Year" award, which ultimately went to Microsoft Flight Simulator 2000.
+The game was a finalist for the Academy of Interactive Arts & Sciences' "Computer Simulation Game of the Year" award, which ultimately went to Microsoft Flight Simulator 2000.
 It was also nominated for CNET Gamecenter's "Best Sci-Fi Simulation" award and for PC PowerPlay's "Best Fantasy Sim" award, but lost both to MechWarrior 3.
 Likewise, the game was nominated for Computer Gaming World's 1999 "Science Fiction Simulator of the Year" award, which went to Freespace 2.